 Tax amnesty is an incredible opportunity for taxpayers to resolve outstanding New Jersey tax liabilities.
 Going forward, if a taxpayer receives an assessment in the mail for the above tax periods and they are greater than what is being offered by the program – don’t settle.
 Negotiate a deal that is comparable to the program.
 This is an excellent time for taxpayers who might have not filed all of the required returns or perhaps may have under reported income to come to the table and get rid of those skeletons in the closet.

-If you have any questions regarding this program or any other issue affecting your business, please feel free to call Doug Leavitt and the attorneys at Danziger, Shapiro & Leavitt, P.C.
+If you have any questions regarding this program or any other issue affecting your business, please feel free to call the attorneys at Danziger Shapiro, P.C.
 We are available to assist you with your business needs.
 We look forward to hearing from you.

 This entry is presented for informational purposes only and is not intended to constitute legal advice.